Hi. I’m Scott Postma, a writer, a teacher, and a minister currently living in Las Vegas.

 It’s from this good news, or what the Bible calls the gospel, where real and lasting hope comes from.
 Everything else is screwed up.

-While I read, discuss, and analyze all genres of literature, I'm most passionate about classic and redemptive works.
+While we’ll read, discuss, and analyze all genres of literature, I’m most passionate about classic and redemptive works.

-Classics are those works throughout the western tradition that have shaped the world we live in today.
+Classics are those ancient texts of the poets and philosophers whose conversation on a vast number of perennial themes has echoed throughout the western tradition and shaped the world we live in today.

 Redemptive works are those with “round” characters who learn something about themselves and the world they live in (i.e. bildungsroman, epiphany, and absolution).

-Think books like Frankenstein, Great Expectations, and Much Ado About Nothing, and writers like Plato, Dante, and Flannery O'Connor.
+Think books like The Iliad, Ethics, Frankenstein, Great Expectations, and Much Ado About Nothing; and think writers like Plato, Aquinas, Dante, Dostoevesky, Lewis, Chesterton, and Flannery O’Connor.

 I love words and books, and how they are created, arranged, and published.
-I'll share valuable tips on the craft of writing and the processes of publishing, and hope to learn from your journey as well.On a Life of Significance
+If you’re still reading, you probably do to.
+Welcome aboard, kindred spirit.
+I’ll share valuable tips on the craft of writing as well as the ever-changing processes of publishing.
+Hopefully, we can learn from each other’s journey in this aspect of the book industry.

 It’s absolutely free to join and you can opt out anytime.

-Plus I'll give you my book, Discover Your Significance, along with lots of great resources and articles (also free) just for hanging out.
+Plus I’ll give you my concise and compelling ebook, Discover Your Significance, along with lots of great resources and articles (also free) just for hanging out.
 (I promise to NEVER spam you or share your information with anyone.)